consiglionazionaledellericerche/jscontact-tools/README.md

 8. The "timeZone" property is always mapped to a TZ parameter either preserving the time zone name or the time zone offset extracted from the `timeZones` map.

-9. It the "fullName" property is missing, the FN value is generated starting from the "name" property.
+9. If the "fullName" property is missing, the FN value is generated starting from the "name" property.
 The name components are separated by the "separator" value if present, space otherwise.
 If the "name" property is missing as well, the FN value is set to the "uid" property.

 10. The "street" component of ADR property results from the concatenation of "name", "number" and "direction" non-empty values presented in the "street" member of the "Address" object.
 Such values are separated by the "separator" value if present, space otherwise.